Dior: 21st century

+On 17 July 2000, Dior Homme lead designer Patrick Lavoix was replaced by Hedi Slimane.
+Notable Dior releases that year were watches such as the distinctive "Malice", which features bracelets made of "CD" links, as well as the "Riva".
+John Galliano then began to release his own Dior watches in 2001, beginning with the "Chris 47 Aluminum" line, marking a new era in Dior watch design.
+Next, the "Malice" and "Riva" watches were redesigned with precious stones to create the "Malice Sparkling" and "Riva Sparkling" spin-off collections.
+Inspired by the Spring-Summer 2002 Ready-to-Wear collection, Dior released the "Dior 66" watch, breaking many feminine traditional expectations in design.

 In 2001, the Dior Homme boutique on 30 Avenue Montaigne reopened with a new "contemporary masculine concept" instilled by its designer Hedi Slimane.
 Slimane used this concept in the creation of his first Dior Homme collection.
 Soon, Dior Homme gained prominent male clientele including Brad Pitt and Mick Jagger.

-John Galliano then began to release his own Dior watches in 2001, beginning with the "Chris 47 Aluminum" line, marking a new era in Dior watch design.
-Next, the "Malice" and "Riva" watches were redesigned with precious stones to create the "Malice Sparkling" and "Riva Sparkling" spin-off collections.
-Inspired by the Spring-Summer 2002 Ready-to-Wear collection, Dior released the "Dior 66" watch, breaking many feminine traditional expectations in design.

 The men's fragrance "Higher" was released in 2001, followed by the perfume "Addict" in 2002.
 The company then opened Milan's first Dior Homme boutique on 20 February 2002.
 By 2002, 130 locations were in full operation.
 On 3 June 2002, Slimane was presented with the "International Designer of the Year" award by the CFDA.
 Until 2002, Kanebo was the Christian Dior ready-to-wear license holder in Japan and, when the license expired, Christian Dior was able to profitable directly sell its ready-to-wear and accessories in its own boutiques.
 The "Chris 47 Steel" watch was released in 2003 as a cousin of the original "Chris 47 Aluminum".
 Bernard Arnault, Hélène Mercier-Arnault, and Sidney Toledano witnessed the opening of the Dior flagship boutique in the Omotesandō district of Tokyo on 7 December 2003.
 The second Dior flagship store was opened in the upscale Ginza shopping district of Tokyo in 2004.
 An exclusive Dior Homme boutique was opened also that year in Paris on Rue Royale, and it presented the entire Dior Homme collection.
 A second Dior Fine Jewelry boutique in Paris was opened at 8 Place Vendôme.
 A Christian Dior boutique was opened in Moscow after the company took control of licensed operations of its Moscow agent.